fygce/R-package-for-extracting-vegetation-phenology-metrics-from-raster-time-series/README.md

 Future versions may include **parallel processing** and support for **additional fitting methods**, which can be contributed by both the author and other users.

+Contributions are welcome!
+Please submit changes via GitHub Pull Requests.
+For major changes or new fitting methods, you may contact the package author for discussion.